davidmfoley/isolate-react/README.md

 ### isolate-hooks

-Isolates your react hooks for fast and predictable testing.
+Isolates your react hooks for fast and predictable unit-testing.

+### Why do I need this?

+React hooks offer an idiomatic and convenient way to manage react side effects and state, but can be difficult to test.

+This package makes it easy to unit test hooks that are composed from other hooks, with tests that run in milliseconds.

 ## Basic Usage

 ```
 import isolateHooks from 'isolate-hooks'

-const isolated = isolateHooks(useSomeHook, options)
+const isolated = isolateHooks(useSomeHook)

 console.log(isolated.currentValue())
 ```